mistval/kotoba/README.md

 ## Help Wanted

 I'd love to get help from other developers, and there is plenty to do.
 If you're interested, let me know.
-There are brief descriptions of some TODOs in the issues, and I can give you more details if you ask.

 ## Installation
 ```
 git clone https://github.com/mistval/kotoba.git
 cd kotoba
 npm install -S --no-optional
+npm run build
 ```

 ## Configuration